Richard Fuller (environmentalist): Involvement with other organizations

+In 2026, Fuller created GRIT, an organization focused on researching toxic chemicals and their public health impact.
+Working with global experts, governments and local agencies GRIT leads research around the world to develop and implement solutions to toxic exposures.
+A key purpose of the organization is to provide tools and resources for those working on these problems.

 Global Alliance on Health and Pollution

 In 2012, Fuller convened the Global Alliance on Health and Pollution, an organization meant to bring together experts from different countries to tackle global pollution, and provide technical know-how to developing countries.
 Fuller serves as the organization's Co-Chair.

 In 2014, Fuller, on behalf of the Global Alliance on Health and Pollution, called on the United Nations to spotlight pollution in the Sustainable Development Goals.

 Lancet Commission on Pollution and Health

 In 2017, Fuller began serving as the Co-Chair of the Lancet Commission on Pollution and Health, an initiative of The Lancet, the Global Alliance on Health and Pollution, and the Icahn School of Medicine at Mount Sinai, with additional coordination and input from the United Nations Environment Programme, the United Nations Industrial Development Organization, and the World Bank.

 The Commission brought together over 40 international health and environmental authors, and produced a report in 2017 providing what it claimed to be the first comprehensive estimates of the effects of global pollution on health and economy worldwide.
 The report concluded that pollution is the largest environmental cause of death in the world, killing over 9 million people worldwide, threatening the "continuing survival of human societies."
+A follow-up report was published in 2022.

 The report received news coverage from outlets including the Guardian, PBS NewsHour and CNN's Fareed Zakaria.

 In an open letter to mark the release of the report from The Lancet Commission on Pollution and Health, Fuller writes: "For too long, pollution has been sidelined, overshadowed, ignored by the world, in part because it is a complicated topic with many causes, and as many outcomes.
 Often it kills slowly, and indirectly, hiding its tracks.
 With this report, we bring pollution out of the shadows".

 Fuller was invited to present the report's findings at the World Economic Forum meeting in Davos in February 2018.
 He was also invited to provide briefings of the report at the World Bank, the United Nations, the National Academies of Sciences, Engineering, and Medicine, and the OECD.